onlyabyte/mp3dl/README.md

 # mp3dl

 ## Introduction
 This is a simple script designed to download high quality MP3s from YouTube by using youtube-dl. youtube-dl is a powerful tool which is used to download video and audio from various sites.
 With the right flags, you can output a very high quality MP3 directly from YouTube.
-It will generally give you a VBR MP3 ranging from 230kbps to 300kbps.
+It will output a VBR MP3 file ranging from 230kbps to 300kbps and in terms of quality, it is identical to what you listen on YouTube.

 ## What's the point of this script?
 Instead of typing/pasting out the same **long** command out, I wanted to make it simple and save time for the user.